hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ### Bee swarm plots

 Another built in visualization can be accessed with the `plotDAbeeswarm()` function.
-In these visualizations, each point represents a neighborhood which are grouped together according to the `group.by` parameter.
+In these visualizations, each point represents a neighborhood, which are grouped together according to the `group.by` parameter.
 Along the x-axis, these neighborhoods are spread out according to their log fold change score.
 This clearly shows the distribution of significant fold changes across difference groups.

 To begin, let's look at the change in neighborhood expression across our two conditions.